John4-pixel2/recovery-agent/README.md

 By default, the agent looks for `config.yaml` in the current working directory.
 You can specify a custom path using the `CONFIG_PATH` environment variable.

+### Error Handling

+The configuration service is designed to be robust.
+When calling `get_config()`, you can expect the following specific exceptions:

+-   `ConfigServiceError`: Raised for any issues related to file access (e.g., file not found, permission denied, invalid YAML format).
+-   `ConfigValidationError`: Raised if the content of the configuration file does not match the required structure or data types defined in the Pydantic models.

+This clear separation allows for precise error handling in the application's main logic.

 ### `config.yaml` Structure Example

 ```yaml